mihir0786/Teacher-Aid-Project-/README.md

 - Identify which topics generate most questions
 - Monitor teaching patterns and adjust approach
 - Evidence-based planning for future lectures
+- Know the times when teachers goes off topic

 **For Accountability:**
-- Document all topics covered with timestamps
+- Document all topics covered
 - Track completion percentage of syllabus
 - Export reports for academic review
 - Maintain historical record of teaching activities